ZaidArshad/WatRe/README.md

 ## Description
 WatRe is an Android application coded in Java that makes use of notifications to remind the user to drink water.

-## About
+## Experience
+This was the first major Android project I worked on.
 I made this application for myself as I did poorly staying hydrated.
 The objective of this application is to remind myself to drink water periodically throughout the day with daily and hourly notifications.

 ## APK
 The APK for this app can be found under the <a href="https://github.com/ZaidArshad/WatRe/releases/tag/v1.0.0">releases</a> tab on this repository.